Thorinair/Princess-Luna/README.md

     - `!hug` Hug the user.
 Mentioning someone will hug them instead.
 You can mention multiple people.
     - `!kiss` Kiss the user.
 Mentioning someone will kiss them instead.
 You can mention multiple people.
     - `!boop` Boop the user.
 Mentioning someone will boop them instead.
 You can mention multiple people.
+    - `!room` Lists the physical status of Thorinair's real life room.
+Powered using the [VariPass](https://varipass.org) website.
     - `!stats` Lists the bot's current statistics for a channel.
 You may also specify the timezone after the command.
     - `!help` Lists all available commands.
 * Private commands for the admin: